Home Safety and Alzheimer’s

-People with Alzheimer’s can live in their homes, as long as safety measures are in place.
+People with Alzheimer’s and other dementias can live in their homes as long as safety measures are in place.
 As Alzheimer’s progresses, a person’s abilities change.
 But with some creativity and problem solving, you can adapt the home environment to support these changes.

 How dementia affects safety